LazyCode2/LogDiary/README.md

 - **Local storage**: Your data stays on your device
 - **No signup**: Just start using it immediately

-## Quick tips

-- Use `Ctrl+N` to focus the new project input
-- Use `Ctrl+Enter` to quickly add logs
-- Press `Escape` to close any modal
-- Tags help you filter and organize your logs

 ## Data storage

 Currently uses browser localStorage.
 Your data is saved locally on your device.
 Consider exporting regularly as a backup.

 ---

 Made with ❤️ for developers who just want to track their progress without the overhead.